 COMPLICATIONS OF CANCER AND ITS TREATMENT

 The direct effects of cancer itself are often secondary to the mass effect of the primary tumor or metastatic lesion.
 The clinical impact in this case would be dependent on the location and size of the disease often with clinically obvious effects.
-Examples would include a large lung tumor resulting in pulmonary dysfunction, ...
+Examples would include a large lung tumor resulting in pulmonary dysfunction, metastasis to ...